3I/ATLAS: Carbon dioxide abundance

 Plot showing the carbon dioxide-to-water (CO_{2}/H_{2}O) mixing ratios of known comets (vertical axis) with distance from the Sun (horizontal axis).
 The dashed diagonal line highlights the trend of increasing CO_{2}/H_{2}O mixing ratio with distance from the Sun.
 The two comets with anomalously high CO_{2}/H_{2}O mixing ratios are labeled with red points: 3I/ATLAS (star) and C/2016 R2 (PanSTARRS) (circle).

 Within the coma of 3I/ATLAS, the mixing ratio of CO_{2} relative to water is 8.0±1.0—this is one of the highest CO_{2} abundances seen in a comet, especially at its distance from the Sun (3.32 AU) when it was first observed by JWST.
 Whereas Solar System comets generally follow a trend of increasing CO_{2}-to-water mixing ratio with distance from the Sun (due to CO_{2} sublimating more than water at closer distances to the Sun), only 3I/ATLAS and the unusual Oort cloud comet C/2016 R2 (PanSTARRS) are known to break this trend with exceptionally high CO_{2}-to-water mixing ratios.
 On the other hand, the coma of 3I/ATLAS has a more typical CO-to-water mixing ratio of 1.4±0.2, resembling other Solar System comets including the interstellar comet 2I/Borisov.

 The reason for the high abundance of CO_{2} in 3I/ATLAS's coma is uncertain; this could either mean that the comet has a CO_{2}-rich nucleus or there is some mechanism limiting the sublimation of water from its nucleus.
 A team of NASA researchers led by Martin A. Cordiner have hypothesized that if 3I/ATLAS has a CO_{2}-rich nucleus, the comet may have either been exposed to high amounts of radiation or may have formed close to the CO_{2} frost line in its parent star's protoplanetary disk.
 Alternatively, if 3I/ATLAS contains more water than suggested by JWST, 3I/ATLAS could have an unusually thick, insulating crust hiding water ice underneath.
 Further observations by the JWST, especially when 3I/ATLAS becomes more active, will be needed to determine which scenario is more likely.

+In April 2026, the ESA released some more information about this interstellar comet.
+They have reported that 3I/ATLAS was emitting "70 Olympic Swimming Pools" worth of water vapor per day.
+More interesting is that they also reported that most of this water vapor was being emitted towards the sun.
+More reports of 3I/ATLAS will be released in due time once they gather more information from JUICE.